awsdocs/amazon-transcribe-developer-guide/doc_source/API_StartTranscriptionJob.md

 + KMS Key Alias: "alias/ExampleAlias"
 You can use either of the following to identify a KMS key in the current account or another account:
 + Amazon Resource Name \(ARN\) of a KMS Key: "arn:aws:kms:region:account ID:key/1234abcd\-12ab\-34cd\-56ef\-1234567890ab"
-+ ARN of a KMS Key Alias: "arn:aws:kms:region:account ID:alias/ExampleAlias"
-If you don't specify an encryption key, the output of the transcription job is encrypted with the default Amazon S3 key \(SSE\-S3\)\.
++ ARN of a KMS Key Alias: "arn:aws:kms:region:account\-ID:alias/ExampleAlias" If you don't specify an encryption key, the output of the transcription job is encrypted with the default Amazon S3 key \(SSE\-S3\)\.
 If you specify a KMS key to encrypt your output, you must also specify an output location in the `OutputBucketName` parameter\.
 Type: String